Updated: Sep 12

 In the U.S., the CIC was known as the 2nd largest single employer building...
 2nd to the Pentagon.

 I recall standing on desks and directing our teams to politely finish their client conversations, gather their personal belongings, and leave for the day.
 We got our folks on the road in record time.
 A feat in itself.
 In the weeks following, we drove closing loan packages to borrowers all over the U.S.

 Everyone wanted to fight terrorism with our available tools.
 For my lending business, our superpower tools were getting loan proceeds into the hands of our customers and supporting our financial system.
 We believed supporting liquidity at the customer level was key.
-While the Fed almost instantly implemented liquidity-providing monetary policy, the financial system still had to operate to get cash into the hands of people.
+While the Fed almost instantly implemented low rates to provide liquidity, the financial system still had to operate to get cash into the hands of people.
 This is where my lending organization was particularly gifted.

 I was so proud of our leaders and teammates.
 It is so special when organizations become so aligned and focused.
 It reminds me of the great power and spirit of the team.